MichaelAlbert98/Deadwood/README.md

 'end turn': Player ends their turn.
 Gameplay moves to the next player.

 Commands other than these will return "Command not recognized."

+We assumed that upgrading counts as a 'main' action, and thus if you start your turn in the office and upgrade, you can still move, but can't perform any other action, such as taking a role.